jannikmi/timezonefinder/README.md

 	tf = TimezoneFinder()

 Basic usage (fast algorithm):

-point = (longitude, latitude)
+	#point = (longitude, latitude)
 	point = (13.358, 52.5061)
 	print( tf.timezone_at(*point) )

-to make sure a point is really inside a timezone (slower):
+To make sure a point is really inside a timezone (slower):

 	print( tf.certain_timezone_at(*point) )

-to find the closest timezone (slow, still experimental):
+To find the closest timezone (slow, still experimental):

-only use this when the point is not inside a polygon!
+	#only use this when the point is not inside a polygon!

-this only checks the polygons in the surrounding shortcuts (not all polygons)
+	#this only checks the polygons in the surrounding shortcuts (not all polygons)

 	point = (12.773955, 55.578595)
 	print( tf.closest_timezone_at(*point) )